oracle-livelabs/converged/obaas/check-processing/check-processing.md

     {"journalId":4}
     ```

    That completes the Test Runner service.
 Next, you will build the Check Processing service which will receive these messages and process them.

 ## Task 5: Create the Check Processing microservice

 Next, you will create the "Check Processing" microservice which you will receive messages from the ATM and Back Office and process them by calling the appropriate endpoints on the Account service.
-This service will also introduce the use of service discovery using OpenFeign clients.
+This service will also introduce the use of service discovery using [OpenFeign](https://spring.io/projects/spring-cloud-openfeign) clients.

 1. Create the Check Processing Spring Boot project

    Create a new directory called `checks` alongside your `account` directory.
 This new directory will hold the new Test Runner Spring Boot project.
 In this directory create a file called `pom.xml` with the following content.
 This will be the Maven POM for this project.
-It is very simliar to the POM for the account and test runner services, however the dependencies are slightly different.
+It is very similar to the POM for the account and test runner services, however the dependencies are slightly different.
 This service will use the "Web" Spring Boot Starter which will allow it to expose REST endpoints and make REST calls to other services.
 It also uses the two Oracle Spring Boot Starters for UCP and Wallet to access the database.
-You will also add the Eureka client and OpenFeign dependencies to allow service discovery and client side load balancing:
+You will also add the Eureka client and [OpenFeign](https://spring.io/projects/spring-cloud-openfeign) dependencies to allow service discovery and client side load balancing:

     ```xml
     <copy><?xml version="1.0" encoding="UTF-8"?>